w5xd/ASW12V/README.md

  isolated from each other.
 The PCB has solder jumpers to enable interconnects among them.
 See below.
  The power and ground circuit is this:
 <a href='ASW12V-circuit3.pdf'>ASW12V-circuit3.pdf</a>.
-There are a lot of options on the PCB for exactly what Ground and VCC connections get connected internal to the device.
-One thing that is not optional: fuse at about 3A or otherwise current limit the connection from the power supply to the 12V terminal on the ASW12V.
+Many different power supply options are supported by jumper options on the PCB for exactly what Ground and VCC connections are interconnected on the PCB.
+One thing that is not optional: fuse at about 3A or otherwise current limit the connection from the power supply to the Vcc terminal on the ASW12V.
 The ASW12V PCB has components too dense to service.
 Plan on replacing it if it is damaged by over current.

 You can successfully use this device with NONE of these jumpers in place.
 But consider how you want to use it.